Joel Villanueva

-Emmanuel Joel Jose Villanueva (/vIljɑːnuːwɛbɑː/, born August 2, 1975), nicknamed "Tesdaman", is a Filipino politician and pastor who has served as senator of the Philippines since 2016 as an independent politician.
-He previously held the position of Senate majority leader from 2022 to 2024 and again from July 2025 to September 2025.
+Emmanuel Joel Jose Villanueva (/vIljɑːnuːwɛbɑː/, born August 2, 1975), nicknamed "Tesdaman", is a Filipino politician and pastor who has served as the Senate deputy majority floor leader since 2026, having been a senator of the Philippines since 2016.

 A son of evangelist and politician Eddie Villanueva, founder of Jesus Is Lord Church Worldwide, he is a graduate of the University of Santo Tomas.
 He initially dreamt of becoming a professional basketball player before starting his political career in the House of Representatives, representing CIBAC party-list from 2002 to 2010.
 Entering the chamber at the age of 26, he was the youngest member of the House when he assumed office.
 From 2010 to 2015, he served as the Director General of the Technical Education and Skills Development Authority (TESDA) from 2010 to 2015 in the administration of President Benigno Aquino III.

-Early life
+Early life and education

 Joel Villanueva was born on August 2, 1975, in Bocaue, Bulacan.
 He is the second of four children of the Philippine Christian evangelist Eddie Villanueva and Adoracion "Dory" Jose-Villanueva.
-He attended the University of Santo Tomas where he graduated in 1996 with a Bachelor of Science in Commerce degree, with a Major in Economics.
+He attended the University of Santo Tomas, where he graduated high school and Bachelor of Science in Commerce degree, with a Major in Economics in 1996.
 He attended Harvard Extension School in the United States for Special Studies in Business Administration from 1996 to 1998.

 Villanueva has claimed that he was among the people who initiated the Second EDSA Revolution against President Joseph Estrada in January 2001, alleging that he blocked Epifanio de los Santos Avenue with his car in protest of Estrada's corrupt administration.

 House of Representatives

 Villanueva was elected to the Philippine House of Representatives in 2001 as a party-list representative of the Citizens' Battle Against Corruption (CIBAC).
 However, his oath-taking was stalled for seven months following issues that CIBAC was an extension of the Jesus Is Lord Church Worldwide, a Christian church founded by his father, Eddie Villanueva.
 At age 26, Villanueva took his oath of office in February 2002, becoming the youngest member of the House of Representatives (a distinction previously held by Felix William Fuentebella).

-Villanueva was a member of the 12th, 13th, and 14th Congresses spanning 2001 through 2010.
+Villanueva was a member of the 12th, 13th, and 14th Congresses, spanning 2002 through 2010.
 At the 12th Congress, he became the first party-list representative, minority leader of the House's Commission on Appointments, and assistant majority leader in the House.
 He was also among the principal sponsors of Republic Act No. 9485 (the Anti Red-Tape Law of 2007).
 In the 13th Congress, he served as a deputy minority leader in the House.